 BNT325/DB-1305 is a topoisomerase-1 inhibitor-based TROP2-targeted ADC candidate being developed in collaboration with DualityBio.
+The program received Fast Track designation from the FDA for the treatment of patients with platinum-resistant epithelial ovarian, fallopian tube, or primary peritoneal cancer who have received one to three prior systemic treatment regimens.

-- A Phase 1/2a clinical trial (NCT05438329) evaluating BNT325/DB-1305 in patients with advanced solid tumors is ongoing. - In January 2024, we and DualityBio received Fast Track designation for BNT325/DB-1305 from the U.S. FDA for the treatment of patients with platinum-resistant epithelial ovarian, fallopian tube, or primary peritoneal cancer who have received one to three prior systemic treatment regimens.
+A Phase 1/2a clinical trial (NCT05438329) evaluating BNT325/DB-1305 in patients with advanced solid tumors is ongoing.
+In June 2024, the first patient was dosed with BNT325/DB-1305 and BNT327/PM8002 combination treatment.

-BNT326/YL202 is a topoisomerase-1 inhibitor-based HER3-targeted ADC candidate being developed in collaboration with MediLink Therapeutics (Suzhou) Co., Ltd. HER3 is a target that is overexpressed in various cancer types, such as NSCLC and breast cancer and is closely associated with tumor metastasis and disease progression.
+BNT326/YL202 is a topoisomerase-1 inhibitor-based HER3-targeted ADC candidate being developed in collaboration with MediLink Therapeutics (Suzhou) Co., Ltd, or MediLink.
+HER3 is a target that is overexpressed in various cancer types, such as NSCLC and breast cancer and is closely associated with tumor metastasis and disease progression.
 Furthermore, HER3 expression is upregulated after frontline drug therapy, making it an adequate target for cancer treatment resistance.